mmarekpohl/timesheet/README.md

 Produces list of jira ticket titles for each day.
 There are empty rows inserted for the weekends, day off,...
 * Why?
 To avoid manual timesheet creation in the end of the month.
-* Log work in jira tempo every day.
+* Log work in Jira Tempo every day.
 In the end of the month generate google doc timesheet.

 ## How to start?